WilliamBonvini/PolimiNotes/Database_2/notes.md

   - The most used by relational DBMSs
 - *<u>B trees</u>*
   - Pointers to the tuples can also be contained in intermediate nodes.
-    In this way, for tuples with V = K_i , we don't kneed to descend the tree down to the leaves.
+    In this way, for tuples with $V = K_i$ , we don't kneed to descend the tree down to the leaves.
   - No chain links for leaf nodes, namely there is no support for intervals

 <div style="page-break-after: always;"></div>